kaymen99/google-maps-lead-generator/README.md

 ## **How It Works**

-The tool workflow is simple and powerful:
+The tool workflow is simple:

 ### 1. Data Collection
 - Takes a location and search query input (e.g., "Toronto", "Realtors")